calculix/cae/README.md

 # TODO

-treeView context menu: Show/Hide empty containers, Expand/Collapse all.
+treeView context menu: Show/Hide empty containers, Expand/Collapse all, Delete implementation

-Delete implementation from treeView.
-Edit implementation.
+treeView: Edit implementation on DoubleClick.

 Get all mutually exclusive arguments from the manual - now they are supported.